siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-09-30-lets-encrypt-ssl-free-secure-and-accessible-encryption-for-all-websites.md

 Let’s Encrypt is a revolutionary Certificate Authority (CA) that offers **free SSL/TLS certificates** to enable HTTPS on websites, promoting a safer and more secure internet.
-In this blog post, we will explore what Let’s Encrypt is, how it works, the benefits it offers, and how you can implement it on your own website.
+In this article, we will explore what Let’s Encrypt is, how it works, the benefits it offers, and how you can implement it on your own website.
 **What is Let’s Encrypt?**